Noise-Induced Thermalization in Quantum Systems: Methods

 To study the noise protocol in Eq. \eqref{noisy_evolution} on this spin chain, we consider an initial many-body product state $|\psi_0\rangle = \ket{\uparrow \uparrow \uparrow \downarrow \cdot \cdot \cdot \downarrow}$ with $\ket{\uparrow}, \ket{\downarrow}$ denoting the up and down spins respectively.
-Since the dimension of the full Hilbert space in this model makes exact diagonalization intractable, we work with $L=24$ spins with $p=3$ spins pointing up.
-Fig. \ref{fig:spectral_distribution} descibes the spectral distribution the Hamiltonian and the red dotted line indicates the energy of the initial state.
+Since the dimension of the full Hilbert space in this model makes exact diagonalization intractable, we work with $L=24$ spins with $p=3$ spins pointing up. { One can see that this reduces the dimension of the effective space from $d=2^{24}$ to $d=\binom{24}{3} = 2024$.} Fig. \ref{fig:spectral_distribution} describes the spectral distribution of the Hamiltonian and the red dotted line indicates the energy of the initial state.
 As described in Eqs. \eqref{ETH_rho_exact}, \eqref{ETH_rho_approx}, the reduced density matrix $\rho_A \coloneq\text{Tr}_{\bar{A}}\left[\ket{\psi_0}\bra{\psi_0}\right]$ will converge, at long times, to a thermal density matrix $\rho_A(t) = \text{Tr}_{\bar{A}}[e^{-\beta^* H}/Z]$ with vanishing corrections in the thermodynamic limit \cite{garrison2018does}.
 Here, $\beta^*$ is defined as describing the thermal state with the average energy equal to the initial state, $\text{Tr}[He^{-\beta^*H}/Z] = \text{Tr}[H\rho_0]$.
 One notices that the spectrum of the Hamiltonian is bounded and allows negative values of $\beta^*$ depending on the choice of the initial state.
 However, such a choice will not significantly affect our study, and we take the liberty to choose an arbitrary initial state agnostic to the sign of $\beta^*$. \\

 The plain evolution of the initial state can be obtained trivially using the Schrodinger equation, $|\psi(t_{\text{max}})\rangle = e^{-iHt_{\text{max}}}|\psi_0\rangle$ under the Hamiltonian given in Eq. \eqref{spin_hamiltonian}.
 To describe the noisy evolution, we break our time interval into two regions, $0 \leq t \leq t_1$ and $t_1 < t \leq t_{\text{max}}$.
 In the first interval, we evolve the initial state until time $t_1$.
 At this time, we pick three spins at random and apply a noise operator, $M_{scr}|\psi^s(t_1)\rangle$.
 Here, $|\psi^s(t_1)\rangle \subset |\psi(t_1)\rangle$ represents 1- and 2-spin up conserving basis states on the selected lattice sites, and $M_{scr}$ represents a Haar random unitary that is block diagonal on 1- and 2-spin up conserving subspaces.
 Finally, we evolve the resultant state until $t_{\text{max}}$.
 The plain and noisy protocols can be succinctly written as,